Scholarship Skills Winter 2020

 PSU CS 669 (PhD students)

 Course Overview: The purpose of this course is to make you better scholars.
 In particular it attempts to make you better researchers, better writers, better presenters, and better reviewers.
 It concentrates on your reading, writing and composition skills.
-The course concentrates on both the production and consumption of the “media” used by computer scientists to communicate today.
+The course deals with both the production and consumption of the “media” used by computer scientists to communicate today.

 You will learn to both read and write papers, such as